errygg/hashiconf-2018/README.md

-# Vault SSH for DevOpsDays
+# Vault SSH for HashiConf 2018

 ## Setup